viettran-edgeAI/MCU/report/README.md

 **What this file contains:** a brief introduction, compression & precision tables, inference-time benchmark notes and graphs, memory/disk/fragmentation observations, and a short conclusion.

+**Note:**
-**Note:** The entire model used in this report is built with 20 trees by default.
+- The entire model used in this report is built with 20 trees and 2-bit quantization by default.
+- The models running on the original dataset were run with the random forest algorithm in scikit-learn with default parameters (20 trees, oob_score) and could be higher if the parameters were tweaked.

 ---